Cloud Desktops / Cloud-Based VDI

 To handle all the workflows of your varied workforce, you need to look beyond simple cloud desktop solutions to full cloud desktop infrastructures.
 How do you do that without exposing yourself to the large licensing costs associated with traditional VDI?
 Simple, skip the big-name brands.

 It’s easy to reflexively reach for the Glad and Tide supermarket equivalents for VDI, but you’re doing yourself a disservice if you do.
 Moving VDI from on-premises to the cloud should save you money, not cost more.
-More importantly, moving to the cloud shouldn’t mean trading VDI for a cloud desktop.
+More importantly, moving to the cloud shouldn’t mean trading VDI for a free cloud desktop.

 By Karen Gondoly